quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 ## Concrete Log File Schema URIs {#schema-uri}

-Concrete log file schemas MUST identify themselves using a URI.
+Concrete log file schemas MUST identify themselves using a URI {{!RFC3986}}.

-Log file schemas defined by RFCs MUST register a URI in the "qlog log file schema URIs" registry and SHOULD use a URN of the form `urn:ietf:params:qlog:file:<schema-identifier>`, where `<schema-identifier>` is a globally-unique name.
+Log file schemas defined by RFCs MUST register a URI in the "qlog log file schema URIs" registry and SHOULD use a URN of the form `urn:ietf:params:qlog:file:<schema-identifier>`, where `<schema-identifier>` is a globally-unique text name using only characters in the URI unreserved range;
+see {{Section 2.3 of RFC3986}}.
 This document registers `urn:ietf:params:qlog:file:contained` ({{qlog-file-schema}}) and `urn:ietf:params:qlog:file:sequential` ({{qlog-file-seq-schema}}).